scverse/scverse.github.io/content/_index.md

 # Mission

 [mission]
-	text = """<p><span class="backticked">scverse</span> is a consortium for joint maintenance of core packages in omics data analysis in life sciences.
-It has been founded to ensure the long-term maintenance of the core infrastructure in the field.</p>"""
+	text = """<span class="backticked">scverse</span> is a consortium for joint maintenance of core packages in omics data analysis in life sciences.
+It has been founded to ensure the long-term maintenance of the core infrastructure in the field."""

 # Team